dhis2/training-docs/content/analytic_tools/tg_pivottable.md

 #### Legends

-Legends provide a colorful visualization to tables intended to provide a quick and meaningful understanding of the table.
+Legends provide a colorful visualization to tables, allowing for a quick and meaningful understanding of the table.

 Create a new table by selecting File - New.